ILikeYourHat/example-maven-repository/README.md

 ## CI workflow explained

-The CI workflows logic is stored in the [settings.kts file](.teamcity/settings.kts)
+The CI workflows logic is stored in the [settings.kts file](.teamcity/settings.kts).
+Feel free to explore it while you are reading my detailed explanation.

 ### Sync release notes